weinoose/DigitIdentifier/README.md

 # Digit Identifier

 Digit Identifier is an open-source python deep learning application, that predicts handwriting digits.
-This project was prepared to recognize and predict handwriting digits using the tensorflow backend.
+This project was prepared to recognize handwriting digits using the tensorflow back-end.

 ```bash
 pip install tensorflow